Yanis002/F3DEX3/docs/Documentation/Design Tradeoffs.md

 does not send the texture cofficients if they are disabled, saving DRAM access time for RSP -> FIFO and FIFO -> RDP.
 RDP time savings from avoiding loading a texture are unaffected of course.

+## Yield check timing

+In F3DEX2, the microcode checks whether the CPU has requested that it yield (to run the audio microcode) before running every display list command.
+F3DEX3 now performs this check every time the input buffer is refilled, which is typically once every 21 commands.
+The amount by which this delays the start of the audio microcode is typically very small, and worst case during normal conditions would be a few hundred microseconds.
+However, if the RDP FIFO is full during this time, the microcode will have to wait for the RDP to make progress through its workload to free up space for the outputs of the RSP commands.
+This will slow down the RSP to the RDP's speed, and since triangles can be arbitrarily large on screen, this can theoretically cause huge stalls.
+If you ever encounter this in practice, please contact Sauraen.

 ## Obscure semantic differences from F3DEX2 that should never matter in practice